nealenssle/nealenssle.github.io/pages/readme.md

 ## Personality and quirks

-- So many quirks! ;-)
+- People first.
+I believe that informed and productive people build fantastic products, and that productive people tend to be happier.
+I optimize for the people.
+Other leaders will optimize for the business, the process, the technology, the tasks.
+These can all be important, but I tend to start with people and the relationships between them.
+- I default to trusting the people I work with.
+I trust them to be smart, to know what they're doing, to be operating with positive intent, and to communicate when things start to go sideways.
+This has generally worked out well for me in my career.
+- If you need to talk, or need me to know something, please don't worry about interrupting me.
+Most of my job as a manager is to be in "[interrupt mode](http://neal.enssle.me/managing-programmers/life-in-interrupt-mode)".
+That's so most of the creative types on the team (e.g. engineers, designers, etc.) can stay in "[flow](https://www.amazon.com/Flow-Psychology-Experience-Perennial-Classics/dp/0061339202)".
+So assume you can have my attention when you need it, and if I can't talk right then I'll let you know and will make time to get back to you.
 - I am an introvert by nature (I recharge by spending time alone), but you will likely perceive me as more of an extrovert.
-My job as a manager makes me act more extroverted than I often feel.
+My job as a manager has me act more extroverted than I often feel.
 Believe it or not, I enjoy this.
+- I am a visual learner, and really appreciate pictures, especially things like systems diagrams or flow diagrams.
+You will make me happy if you literally "draw me a picture of how that works".
+- I tend to try to simplify problems and systems.
+It's how I think I know something -- if I can provide a relatively simple explanation or analogy or diagram of a system then I feel I understand it.
+However, this may at times sound like *oversimplification*, especially to engineers.
+Please understand that simplifying complex problems or systems is part of my job as a leader, and is often how I communicate to other leaders (especially non-technical folks).
+As an engineer, I do get that things are usually "somewhat more complicated".
+My ask is for you to be tolerant of my tendency toward simplification but to please let me know if you really feel my simplification is *dangerously* oversimplified -- i.e. I'm missing key risks or hidden complexities or dramatically understating the effort required.
+- When it comes to talking about "how we should do/build/implement something", I'm usually brainstorming.
+Again: I don't feel it's my job to be the technical expert (that's your job).
+My job is to ask lots of questions and make sure we've thought about things both broadly and deeply before we commit.
+I will try to phrase candidate opinions in the form of questions -- and you can usually assume that unless I've said explicitly "let's go left", that going "right" still remains an option.
+Put differently: Assume I'm brainstorming with you until we've arrived at a decision.
+Related: If I ask you to do something that feels poorly defined, please let me know -- I may still be brainstorming.
+- Most conflict management trainings I've been to identify my conflict style as "compromising" (vs. confrontational or acquiescing) -- I tend to want to find the middle ground or happiest medium.
+I believe that overt conflict (e.g. yelling at each other) is rarely necessary and hardly ever acceptable in a professional environment.
+We should be able to disagree in ways that are professional, polite, and productive.
+- I can be overly subtle with negative or constructive feedback.
+It's been my experience that most of the folks I work with are extremely smart and very sensitive, and already know they've screwed up before I tell them.
+Often the most I need to do is hint at the problem because they're already working on a fix.
+But some people need more explicit and clear feedback (e.g. "please hit me over the head with a board when I mess up, otherwise I won't know").
+So please just let me know if you're the kind of person who needs/prefers/wants very direct feedback when things aren't right.
+I'm working on this, and can be more direct when it's required.
 - I greatly appreciate humor, and often use it intentionally.
 But I know different people find different things funny.
 If I cross a line at any point, please let me know.
-- When it comes to talking about "how", I'm usually brainstorming.
-Again: I don't feel it's my job to be the technical expert (that's your job).
-My job is to ask lots of questions and make sure we've thought about things both broadly and deeply before we commit.
-I will try to phrase candidate opinions in the form of questions -- and you can usually assume that unless I've said explicitly "let's go left", that "right" remains an option.
-Put differently: Assume I'm brainstorming with you until we've arrived at a decision.
-- It's difficult to piss me off at work.
-See above where I talk about honesty and communication.
-Do those two things consistently and we're going to get along great!
+- I also swear sometimes, usually for effect or to draw attention to something important.
+Sorry.
+Again: Please let me know if this bothers you.

+**Triggers:**
+- People saying things that sound like "that's not my job" are a trigger for me.
+If it best serves the team and the company for me to make the coffee or order the pizza or clean up the break room, then that's my job.
+- Related: I believe quality assurance is everyone's job.
+I love to work with amazing QA engineers.
+They see the world differently than most developers, and add tremendous value.
+But even having QA engineers on a team does not provide an excuse for the developers to not test their own code or for product leaders not to review features and fixes.
+- People saying things that sound like "that's impossible" or "there's only one way to solve this" are a trigger for me.
+Again: I believe most problems and situations are defined in shades of gray, not black/white.
+And this is software -- honestly almost anything is possible if think hard enough and we're willing to pay the costs.
+- People who consistently blame other people for their problems, failures, or mistakes are a trigger for me.
+I admire people who immediately and openly own their mistakes.
+Related: I am very okay with mistakes, as long as we avoid repeating them.
+Mistakes are how we learn and grow.
+Ask me sometime about how I learned the importance of the `WHERE` clause in an `UPDATE` statement. ;-)
+- I don't like long, unfocused meetings.
+I myself will rarely schedule a meeting longer than 30 minutes.
+Please let me know if my meetings are wandering, or if you're being asked to attend meetings that aren't focused and productive.
 - I prefer not to be surprised, even though I feel I'm pretty good at dealing with surprises.
-Free career advice: Avoid surprising your boss.
+Free career advice: Always avoid surprising your boss.
 I'd much rather hear about the bad news (or good news!) as soon as you get a sense there's a problem than hear about it later.
+See above on "honesty and communications".

+**Personality tests and frameworks:**

-**Personality tests:** I actually love these.
+I actually love these.
 I've been both an ENTJ and an INTJ (borderline E/I) on Myers-Briggs.
 If DiSC is your thing, I tend towards high "I" and "D", with a fair amount of "C".
-Most conflict management trainings I've been to identify my style as "compromising" (vs. confrontational or acquiescing) -- I tend to want to find the middle ground or happiest medium.
+I've done a ton of other systems as well and enjoy learning more about myself and others on my team via personality assessment frameworks.

 <a class="anchor" name="outside-anchor"></a>

 ## Outside of work

 I’m happily married and the proud father of two pretty amazing youngsters, Anna and Noah.
 In my free time I enjoy hiking, camping, reading, the occasional romp through Skyrim, and playing D&D when I can find time.
-I volunteer on the Board of Directors at Flagstaff Academy, where the kids attend school.
+I volunteer on the board of directors at Flagstaff Academy, where the kids attend charter school (though Anna is now off to high school in the fall!).
 I also generally try to help Tara, my amazing wife, shine as an elementary school special-education teacher in the St. Vrain Valley School District.
-The four of us, along with Oliver the cat, live in sunny Longmont, Colorado.
+The four of us, along with [Oliver](https://www.icloud.com/photos/#0IMlKR8s0YGCEJyMLNcxCDxKw) the cat, live in sunny Longmont, Colorado.

 <a class="anchor" name="reading-anchor"></a>